 Some of our aerial photographs can be found through our online map interface called FrameFinder.
 We are continually adding content to this tool.
-For aerial photographs not in FrameFinder, you can use our AP Flights Catalog and navigate directly to scanned images when they are available.
+For aerial photographs not in FrameFinder, you can use our AP Flights Catalog and navigate directly to our directory of scanned images to see if they are available.
+To request scans you'll need to first start with creating an account.
 To better understand how our aerial photographs are organized into flights, see Identifying Aerial Photography Flights.

 The FrameFinder tool allows you to search for and download more than 400,000 individual photographs online for free.
 Also, if a photograph is not already scanned, you can request that it be scanned from inside the tool!
 (There is a fee for having a photograph scanned.)